 all registers survive from that period.
 Church registers can be used to discover

 was introduced in 1837 as they contain details of baptisms, marriages and

 The above image is produced with permission from Northamptonshire Archives

 There were many inconsistencies in the way baptisms, marriages and burials were recorded in a register, so Rose's Act came into force in 1813.
 This meant that separate registers were now required for the registration of baptisms, marriages and burials.

 Baptisms and Burials had to be written into registers within seven days of the event.
 Marriages had to be written into the appropriate book and signed at the time of the marriage.
+Marriage Records changed substantially in 1754, when Hardwicke's Marriage Act came into force.
 A marriage register has remained substantially unaltered since 1837, when it was amended in order to correspond with marriage certificates after the implementation of civil registration.
 This format of recording a baptism, marriage or burial is still in use today.

 If your ancestors did not move away from their place of origin, you may find it's possible to trace several generations of one family just by using a Church register and this can help family history research.